Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 Data Elements

-When building your new dashboard, you will need to bring the relevant data as a flat table visualization into the dashboard.
+When building your new report, you can bring the relevant data as a flat table or as charts into the dashboard.

 If you would prefer to preview what kind of data is contained in the dataset, click Preview.